mibastro/VPE/README.md

 ### Usage

-This is a PyTorch implementation of "Variational Prototyping-Encoder: One-Shot Learning with Prototypical Images " CVPR 2019.
+This is a PyTorch implementation of "Variational Prototyping-Encoder: One-Shot Learning with Prototypical Images" CVPR 2019.
+The code is based on PyTorch 1.0 and python 3.6.

 1) Clone the repository.
 The default folder name is 'VPE'